An east-facing border presents a great opportunity to grow plants that will relish this cool, partially shaded area.

 Many viburnums can be grown in partial shade, including the native guelder rose, Viburnum opulus, and other species like Viburnum tinus and Viburnum plicatum.
 Those with white-flowers will show up especially well in the afternoon shade.

 Barberries (Berberis) are robust shrubs, many of which provide gorgeous autumn colour in the form of berries and foliage – try growing Berberis thunbergii for this.
-For evergreen colour, check out Berberis x lologensis.
+For evergreen colour, try Berberis x lologensis.
 Discover more shrubs for autumn colour.

 This native, versatile evergreen can be grown in anything from full sun to full shade.
 Grow yew as hedging around borders, or dot amongst other plants in the form of topiary shapes.
 Here’s how to plant a yew hedge.